This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blood pressure medicine: This is given to lower your blood pressure.
 A controlled blood pressure helps protect your organs, such as your heart, lungs, brain, and kidneys.
 Take your blood pressure medicine exactly as directed.

 - Antibiotics: This medicine will help kill germs that may get into your blood and cause an infection in your heart.
-Caregivers may tell you to take antibiotics before and after dental work, surgery, and some procedures.
+Healthcare providers may tell you to take antibiotics before and after dental work, surgery, and some procedures.
 This is important after heart valve disease.

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.